smargasyuk/RNAcontacts/README.md

 To make a test run, type

 ```
-make download
-make test
+snakemake --use-conda --configfile config/config.test.yaml -c8 test
 ```

-The script will download a toy dataset (sample sheet, truncated fastq files, genome, and genome annotation confined to the first 100MB of chr1), unpack, update the config file, and execute the pipeline.
+The rule will download a toy dataset (sample sheet, truncated fastq files, genome, and genome annotation confined to the first 100MB of chr1), unpack, and execute the pipeline.
 The output files in `results/test_hg19/test/contacts` will be compared to those provided in the archive.

 #### Run on full RIC-seq data